 Traditional authoritarian talent management paradigms are familiar—but they’re not effective.

 That’s why organizations are increasingly turning to team-based talent management structures.
 Not only do networked teams give organizations more agility to address evolving challenges—teams also make employees more engaged.
-A PricewaterhouseCoopers study identified a few core tenets of team-based talent management: Make decisions based on evidence-based workforce analytics, value customers and team members at the same level, and change responsibilities of teams and team members on a regular basis.
+A PWC study identified a few core tenets of team-based talent management: Make decisions based on evidence-based workforce analytics, value customers and team members at the same level, and change responsibilities of teams and team members on a regular basis.

 Employee retention should start on day one.

-Ninety percent of new hires decide whether they’ll stay with a company within their first six months on the job, research indicates.
-If you don’t start off on the right foot with new hires, they’ll have one foot out the door.
-Managers play the most important role in effective onboarding, the Harvard Business Review states.
-To get off on the right foot, a formal onboarding program should focus on defining roles and responsibilities, there should be regular check-ins between managers and new hires, and new hires should have help integrating into an organization’s social circles.
+Ninety percent of new hires decide whether they’ll stay with a company within their first six months on the job, so if you don’t start off on the right foot, new hires will have one foot out the door.
+Managers play the most important role in effective onboarding, according to the Harvard Business Review.
+To get off on the right foot, a formal onboarding program should focus on defining roles and responsibilities, feature regular check-ins between managers and new hires, and new hires should receive help integrating into an organization’s social circles.

 In a review of job transitions, economist Andrew Chamberlain and Glassdoor data scientist Morgan Smart found that 73 percent involved employees leaving their employer while only 27 percent were advancing within their current organization.
 This, paired with unemployment levels dropping below 5 percent, HR professionals have their work cut out for them.